lucj/argocd-helmfile-plugin/README.md

         secretName: age
 ```

-- still in the argoCD values.yaml, define an extraContainer (sidecar container containing the plugin) and give it access to the age key
+- still in the values.yaml file, define an extraContainer (sidecar container containing the plugin) and give it access to the age key

 ```
 repoServer: